KryptikApp/kryptikwebapp/docs/send.md

 ## 1. Set the Amount

-Choose how much you want to send.
+Decide how much you would like to send.
 The amount can be entered in dollars or the native token amount.
 A small network fee (required by the blockchain) will be added to the total amount.

 ## 2. Add a Recipient